QC20/HeartSense/uECG/uECG.md

 - this program receives data from uECG device (auto connects to a nearby device) and draws them on attached screen.
 It can be quite easily adjusted to print ECG stream into serial monitor instead

+In fact rf-nano is a rather good option here - you likely will get more clean data with it, without any additional effort (example provided with uECG arduino library works with it just fine - you only need to set proper EN, CS pins in the code).
+But BLE mode via ESP32 would work too

 ### Device Radio Modes: